Kreyl/chibi-armlet/README.md

 Fallout Device project.
 Fallout Device is a PCB made for LARP «Fallout Alpha'n'Omega» in 2014 to make radiation model possible.
 It has STM32 microcontroller, radio CC1101, one AA battery, one RGB LED, one connector for special microflash called «pill» (see Pill folder), no buttons and no switches

 This branch is for musical space for DarkTower LARP in 2018.
-Fallout-devices were transmitters for player devices that made them to play different music
+Fallout-devices were transmitters for player devices that made them to play different music.
 [System description](https://ostranna.ru/challenges/darktowerelectronics/) in Russian

 View this project on [CADLAB.io](https://cadlab.io/project/1101).